thosgood/this-weeks-finds/markdown/1-50/week48.md

-week48
+# Week 48

 There are a few things I've bumped into that I feel I should let folks know about, so here's a special issue from Munich, where the Weissbier is very good.
 (And not at all white, but that's another subject.)

 One of the most exciting aspects of mathematics over the last few years
-\-\-- in my utterly biased opinion \-\-- has been how topological quantum field theories have revealed the existence of deep connections between 3-dimensional topology, complex analysis, and algebra, particularly the algebra of quantum groups.
+--- in my utterly biased opinion --- has been how topological quantum field theories have revealed the existence of deep connections between 3-dimensional topology, complex analysis, and algebra, particularly the algebra of quantum groups.